2024 Château Ausone Chapelle d'Ausone Saint-Émilion Grand Cru

 chevron-down

 The history of Château Ausone dates back to Roman times.
 The estate is named after Ausonius, a Roman poet and statesman who owned the property in the 4th century AD.
-Ausonius is known for his work 'Mosella', a Latin poem describing the Moselle River and its surroundings.
-The property's association with this prominent figure adds to its historical significance.
-The estate was farmed throughout the Middle Ages, with various owners overseeing its development.
-During this period, the region's viticultural and winemaking practices evolved, paving the way for Bordeaux to become one of the world's most sought-after wine-producing regions.
+Ausonius is known for his work "Mosella," a Latin poem describing the Moselle River and its surroundings.
+The property's association with this prominent figure contributes to its historical significance.
+The estate was cultivated throughout the Middle Ages, with various owners overseeing its development.
+During this period, viticultural and winemaking practices in the region evolved, paving the way for Bordeaux to become one of the world's most sought-after wine-producing regions.

-Château Ausone’s vineyards are located on the limestone plateau of Saint-Émilion, which is known for producing wines of exceptional finesse and aging potential.
-The estate’s vineyard is relatively small in size, but is planted with a mix of grape varieties.
-Merlot and Cabernet Franc are the primary grapes, with a higher percentage of Cabernet Franc in the blend, which contributes to the unique character of Ausone’s wines.
+Château Ausone's vineyards are located on the Saint-Émilion limestone plateau, renowned for producing wines of exceptional finesse and aging potential.
+The estate's vineyard is relatively small but is planted with a mix of grape varieties.
+Merlot and Cabernet Franc are the primary grapes, with a higher percentage of Cabernet Franc in the blend, contributing to the unique character of Ausone's wines.
 The limestone soil and south-facing slopes of the vineyard play a crucial role in producing high-quality grapes.
 Château Ausone is known for its dedication to quality and meticulous vinification.
-The vineyards are meticulously maintained and the grapes are harvested by hand to ensure the best possible fruit quality.
-The winemaking process involves a combination of traditional and modern techniques.
+The vineyards are meticulously maintained, and the grapes are hand-harvested to ensure the highest possible fruit quality.
+The winemaking process combines traditional and modern techniques.
 The wines are typically aged in new French oak barrels to enhance complexity and structure.
-Château Ausone produces only a limited amount of wine each year due to the small size of the vineyard.
+Château Ausone produces only a limited amount of wine each year due to the small size of its vineyard.
 The Grand Vin, simply called Château Ausone, is considered one of the most exceptional and rare wines in Bordeaux.
-The estate also produces a second wine called Chapelle d'Ausone, which offers a more accessible and drinkable option.
+The estate also produces a second wine called Chapelle d'Ausone, which offers a more accessible and easy-drinking option.

 Vineyard, location and climate of the 2024 harvest year

-The Ausone vineyards are located on the south-eastern slopes of Saint-Émilion and on the adjacent plateau.
+The Ausone vineyards are located on the southeastern slopes of Saint-Émilion and on the adjacent plateau.
 The subsoil consists of limestone and clay, which ensures natural drainage and mineral-rich wines.
-The 2024 growing season saw a humid spring followed by a hot, dry summer.
-Thanks to the deep rooting of the vines, stress was limited and the grapes were able to ripen optimally.
-The harvest took place between September 21 and October 3.
+The 2024 growing season experienced a humid spring followed by a warm, dry summer.
+Thanks to the vines' deep rooting, stress was limited and the grapes were able to ripen optimally.
+The harvest took place between September 21st and October 3rd.

-The 2024 vintage is composed of 60% Cabernet Franc, 33% Merlot and 7% Cabernet Sauvignon.
-The grapes were harvested by hand and rigorously selected.
+The 2024 vintage is composed of 60% Cabernet Franc, 33% Merlot, and 7% Cabernet Sauvignon.
+The grapes were hand-harvested and rigorously selected.
 Vinification took place in thermoregulated concrete vats using natural yeasts.
-The wine matured for 20 months in 100% new French oak.
-This method results in a wine that combines structure with finesse and a high ageing potential.
+The wine was aged for 20 months in 100% new French oak.
+This method results in a wine that combines structure with finesse and excellent aging potential.

-The wine has a deep ruby red colour with purple reflections.
-On the nose it offers an elegant expression of floral aromas, fresh forest fruits, graphite and subtle toast.
-On the palate the structure is refined, with silky tannins, a core of ripe red and black fruit, and a mineral tension that gives the wine tension and freshness.
-The finish is long, layered and very elegant.
+The wine has a deep ruby red color with purple reflections.
+On the nose, it offers an elegant expression of floral aromas, fresh forest fruits, graphite, and subtle toast.
+On the palate, the structure is refined, with silky tannins, a core of ripe red and black fruit, and a mineral tension that gives the wine tension and freshness.
+The finish is long, layered, and very elegant.

 Would you like to order wines from Chateau Ausone online?

-The Chapelle d'Ausone 2024 is located in our conditioned Wine Warehouse.
-When you choose to pick up, you often receive a nice discount.
-You will see this discount immediately when you choose 'Pick up' on the checkout page.
-We are located in Dordrecht, almost next to the A16 with plenty of parking.
+The Chapelle d'Ausone 2024 is in our climate-controlled Wine Warehouse.
+If you choose to collect your order, you'll often receive a nice discount.
+You'll see this discount immediately when you select "Collect" at checkout.
+We are located in Dordrecht, just off the A16 motorway with ample parking.
 Click here for our address.

-If available, you will find the official factsheet of the wine in the attachment.
-The full reviews by international wine journalists such as Parker, Suckling and Vinous can be read on the website via the links next to the image.
+If available, you'll find the official fact sheet for the wine in the attachment.
+Full reviews by international wine journalists like Parker, Suckling, and Vinous can be found on the website via the links next to the image.
 This is a free service for our customers.

 Wine and food pairings with Chapelle d'Ausone 2024

-• Grilled quail with lentils and tarragon – Delicate structure and floral notes complement the refinement of the wine.
+• Grilled quail with lentils and tarragon – Delicate structure and floral notes complement the wine’s refinement.

 • Pasta with porcini mushrooms and Parmesan cheese – The earthy notes are enhanced by the dark fruit and tannins.